arif9799/arif9799/README.md

 </p>
 <br>

   - _Introduction:_ This project centered on Statistical Modeling and Backtest Predictions.
-The goal was to automate the identification and rectification of outliers in retail sales data, enhancing the integrity of month-end analytical reports.
+The goal was to automate the identification and rectification of outliers in retail sales data, enhancing the integrity of month-end analytical reports for business evaluation.

-  - _Problem Statement:_ Addressing intermittent inactivity in PUMA's global retail store networks, the project aimed to resolve incomplete data transmissions and gaps in the centralized database.
-The manual identification and rectification of these gaps were hindered by the high volume and frequency of sales transactions.
+  - _Problem Statement:_ Addressing intermittent inactivity in PUMA's global retail store networks, the project aimed to resolve incomplete data transmissions and gaps in centralized database.
+Manual identification was hindered by high volume & frequency of sale transactions.

   - _Approach:_ Utilizing Python's 'openpyxl' library, I automated Excel refreshes to fetch daily retail sales data.
 The data was then aggregated into hourly intervals, transforming irregular frequencies into a structured time series format.
 Rolling and expanding windows, utilizing numpy, pandas and ADTK, were employed for different statistics features.